-Mohammed Soliman is a Non-Resident Scholar with MEI's Cyber Program and Egypt Program, and a Manager at McLarty Associates’ Middle East and North Africa Practice.
+Mohammed Soliman is the director of MEI's Center for Strategy and Emerging Technology, and a Manager at McLarty Associates’ Middle East and North Africa Practice.
 His work focuses on the intersection of technology, geopolitics, and business in the Middle East and North Africa (MENA).
 Mohammed frequently appears on Arabic- and English-language television to provide commentary on unfolding events in the Middle East.

 A native of Cairo, Mohammed started his career as an engineer and worked as a consultant, providing strategic advisory services for local and international businesses.
 In Washington, DC, he has also served as a country analyst for the Peace Tech Lab at the US Institute of Peace, as a Huffington Fellow at Georgetown’s Institute for the Study of Diplomacy, and as a Junior Centennial Fellow at Georgetown’s School of Foreign Service.